antvis/G6/examples/net/forceDirected/index.en.md

 order: 0
 ---

 Force-directed layout is a set of algorithms which are imporved and extended by lots of researchers based on the earliest classical force-directed algorithm.
-They simulate the nodes and edges in the graph as the phisical objects.
+They simulate the nodes and edges in the graph as the physical objects.
 There are attractive forces and repulsive forces between nodes to iteratively move them to reach a reasonable layout.

 ## Usage